-- Virtual Board Meetings and Committee meetings. - Probation orientation and quarterly meetings held by telephone. - Continued updates to the CBOT website to inform stakeholders of updates related to COVID-19 and impacting the field of occupational therapy. - Closure and re-opening of the public counter as instructed by the Department of Consumer Affairs. - Implementation of sanitization of high traffic areas in the office three times per day. - Implementation of required face masks and social distancing while in the office and recommended regular hand washing. - Providing surgical grade face coverings at every office entrance, disinfectant wipes/spray placed strategically throughout the office.
-Disposable gloves and N-95 masks are available upon request. - The implementation and encouraged use of the Teams application to promote and enhance employee communication. - CBOT staff participation in online training courses and meetings.
+- Virtual Board Meetings and Committee meetings. - Probation orientation and meetings with probationers held by telephone or TEAMS instead of the probation monitor traveling to meet with the probationer. - Continued updates to the CBOT website to inform stakeholders of updates related to COVID-19 and impacting the field of occupational therapy. - Closure and re-opening of the public counter as instructed by the Department of Consumer Affairs. - Implementation of sanitization of high traffic areas in the office three times per day. - Implementation of required face masks and social distancing while in the office and recommended regular hand washing. - Providing surgical grade face coverings at every office entrance and disinfectant wipes/spray placed strategically throughout the office.
+Disposable gloves and N-95 masks are available upon request. - The implementation and encouraged use of the Teams application to promote and enhance employee communication. - CBOT staff participation in on-line training courses and meetings.